Comparing Spirits Cap (OTCMKTS:CBEVD) & MGP Ingredients (NASDAQ:MGPI)

-Spirits Cap (OTCMKTS:CBEVD) and MGP Ingredients (NASDAQ:MGPI) are both small-cap consumer staples companies, but which is the better investment?
-We will contrast the two businesses based on the strength of their valuation, earnings, dividends, profitability, risk, institutional ownership and analyst recommendations.
+MGP Ingredients (NASDAQ:MGPI) and Spirits Cap (OTCMKTS:CBEVD) are both small-cap consumer staples companies, but which is the superior stock?
+We will compare the two businesses based on the strength of their risk, valuation, institutional ownership, earnings, profitability, dividends and analyst recommendations.

+This table compares MGP Ingredients and Spirits Cap’s net margins, return on equity and return on assets.

+This table compares MGP Ingredients and Spirits Cap’s gross revenue, earnings per share and valuation.

 Analyst Ratings

-This is a breakdown of current ratings and price targets for Spirits Cap and MGP Ingredients, as reported by MarketBeat.com.
+This is a breakdown of recent ratings and price targets for MGP Ingredients and Spirits Cap, as reported by MarketBeat.com.

 |Sell Ratings